 AAMC PREview Professional Readiness Exam

-The AAMC PREview Professional Readiness Exam is a situational judgment test that has been designed to assist medical school admissions officers in assessing “your readiness to learn about issues related to professionalism in medical school.”
-In other words, it will give admissions committees insight into how well prepared you are to take on the challenges that medical school poses beyond the academics which are measured by your GPA and MCAT score.
+The AAMC PREview professional readiness exam, or PREview, is a situational judgment test that was designed to assist medical school admissions officers in assessing “your readiness to learn about issues related to professionalism in medical school.”
+In other words, it will give admissions committees insight into how prepared you are to take on the challenges that medical school poses beyond the academics, which are measured by your GPA and MCAT score.
 In addition, since the exam is standardized, it will remove subjective biases that may occur and allow each applicant to be equally evaluated on these professional competencies.

 While the exam was being developed, it went by “AAMC’s Situational Judgment Test,” but it was announced in early 2022 that its name will be “AAMC PREview” moving forward.
 While the name has changed, what the exam is evaluating has not.

-The PREview exam will measure examinees across what they’ve determined as core professional competencies for entering medical students.
-These are concepts such as ethics, adaptability, teamwork, and other types of social skills.
+The PREview exam will test examinees on what the AAMC has determined as core professional competencies for entering medical students.
+The nine competencies include:

+The PREview exam is administered live online with a proctor through a secure testing platform (see more details below).
 Examinees will be presented with a series of hypothetical scenarios that students may encounter in medical school.
-You will have to evaluate the effectiveness of a series of behavioral responses to each scenario.
-In other words, you will be required to judge how well you think each response to a scenario would play out.
+They will have to evaluate the effectiveness of a series of behavioral responses to each scenario.
+In other words, examinees will be required to judge how well they think each response to a scenario would play out.

 1. Install the ProctorU extension